claudiacorfu/TripAdvisor/README.md

 •	Ensure that all necessary documentation is complete and up to date.

-•	Ensure the test environment is set up with the latest version of the TripAdvisor application.

-•	Ensure test data is valid, varied, and covers different user profiles.

 •	Define the criteria for user acceptance testing of the Account Module.